miao-ntust/HawkesJD/README.md

 **Returns:**
 - `price`: European call option price

-** Example:**
+**Example:**
-'example2.m' demonstrates the usage and corresponds to partial results in Table 2 of the paper.
+`example2.m` demonstrates the usage and corresponds to partial results in Table 2 of the paper.